gravitional/note/hep/src/tikz-feynman.md

 /tikz/baseline= <node> (no default)
 ```

-Changes the vertical alignment of the Feynman diagram such that it diagram’s baseline is at the node specified.
+Changes the vertical alignment of the Feynman diagram such that it diagram"s baseline is at the node specified.
 This works in the same was as `inline=<node>`, but it does not apply any additional styles (notice how the following example is larger than the one above).

 ```tikz